Sabres end 8-month stalemate by trading Jack Eichel to Vegas

 The Golden Knights currently have the room under their salary cap for Eichel because players on long-term injured reserve don’t count against their active payroll.
 They will, however, have to get creative once their roster gets healthier, unless Eichel is unable to return until the playoffs, when the salary cap no longer counts.

-Eichel is reunited with Vegas goalie Robin Lehner, who spent three seasons in Buffalo.
-The Sabres acquired Lehner in a trade on the same day they drafted Eichel.
-Lehner, who previously criticized the NHL and its players’ union for allowing teams to have the final say on surgery, posted a gif of an Eichel goal celebration on his Twitter account following Eichel’s trade.
+The opportunity to add a player of Eichel’s caliber was too good to pass up for McCrimmon.

+“We felt that we could not be doing our organization justice to fail to pursue it,” he said.

-The Sabres added pieces to a young team off to a better start than expected.
-Buffalo is 5-3-1 under first-year coach Don Granato and despite a piecemeal roster of youngsters and journeymen.
+The Sabres, at 5-3-1, are off to a better start than expected under first-year coach Don Granato and despite a piecemeal roster of youngsters and journeymen.

 Tuch is sidelined until January after having shoulder surgery this offseason.
-The dependable hard-hitting winger from Syracuse has 61 goals and 78 assists for 139 points in 249 career games.
-Krebs is a 2019 first-round pick who has one assist in 13 career NHL games, and will be assigned to the minors to allow him time to develop.
+The dependable, hard-hitting winger from Syracuse has 61 goals and 78 assists for 139 points in 249 career games.
+Krebs is a 2019 first-round pick who has one assist in 13 career NHL games, was assigned to the minors to allow him time to develop.

-Adams placed an emphasis on rebuilding around a young core of players who wanted to play for the Sabres, which led to Buffalo trading forward Sam Reinhart to Florida and stalwart defenseman Rasmus Ristolainen to Philadelphia.

-Adams revealed Thursday that Eichel’s frustrations went beyond the dispute over surgery and also involved the team’s losing past.
+“Mixed emotions for me,” Sabres assistant captain Kyle Okposo said, noting the bond he had built with Eichel.
+“But, I think that it was time and there wasn’t going to be an amicable ending to this thing, it was always going to end towards the trade.
+So, happy for him from a personal level and happy that the organization is moving forward.”

+The Sabres completed another trade by acquiring defenseman Johnny Boychuk from the New York Islanders for future considerations.
+Boychuk ended his career a year ago because of an eye injury but is still owed the final year of his salary and represents a $6 million salary cap hit.

 AP Hockey Writer Stephen Whyno contributed to this report.